kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

     // conditions is the set of adverse conditions reported by
     // the CSI controller plugin.
 An empty list (or absence)
     // means the controller plugin reports no adverse condition.
+    // Conditions are uniquely identified by the (status, reason)
+    // tuple, matching the CSI spec's uniqueness rule for
+    // VolumeHealthEntry.
     // +optional
     // +listType=map
     // +listMapKey=status
+    // +listMapKey=reason
     Conditions []VolumeHealthCondition `json:"conditions,omitempty"`

     // lastProbeTime is the most recent time the CO obtained a